AndrewHarb/Personal-Project3/README.md

 # Personal-Project3

-Program that adds any amount of hours and minutes to a given time & day then returns the future time and day.
+Program that adds any amount of hours and minutes to a given time & day then returns the future time & day.